Graphical functions in even dimensions: Appending an edge

 \begin{remark}\mbox{} \begin{enumerate} \item Definition \ref{defintsv} does not uniquely specify $\intsv$.
+Single-valued integration with respect to $z$, e.g., is only defined up to the addition of rational functions in $\zz$ with poles at $0$ and $1$.
 For solving (\ref{eqdiff1}) we can use any version of $\intsv$. \item In \cite{GSVH} efficient algorithms for single-valued integration of GSVHs with respect to $z$ and $\zz$ are presented. \item The single-valued integration of GSVHs in \cite{Shlog} can produce anti-holomorphic poles in $\CC[(\zz-\sss)^{-1}]$ for $\sss\neq0,1$.
 These poles need to be subtracted to obtain an endomorphism of $\sS\sV_{\{0,1,\infty\}}$. \item It is natural to assume that single-valued integration in the sense of Definition \ref{defintsv} always exist.
 However, it is unclear how to construct single-valued primitives for functions which are not GSVHs.
 By lack of a general construction, solving (\ref{eqdiff1}) (and hence appending edges) is practically limited to GSVHs. \end{enumerate} \end{remark}

 For $\lambda-1=n=0,1,2,\ldots$ we define the following integral operators

 Moreover, we define the differential operators $D_0=0$,

 The complex conjugate of $d_n$ is $\ddd_n$.
 Because (anti-)differentiation lowers the degree in $z-\zz$ by one, we have for any $\ell\in\ZZ$